 On its way to realistic soccer environments, RoboCup started out with small-sized, color-coded scenarios.
-Gradually, artificial markers, colors and special lighting are removed and the soccer field size increases to encourage teams to build reliable vision systems which can compete under realworld conditions.
+Gradually, artificial markers, colors and special lighting are removed and the soccer field size increases to encourage teams to build reliable vision systems which can compete under real-world conditions.
 While other leagues, like the MidSize league, already went a long way, the humanoid league is still at the beginning of this transition.
 Especially the small available computational power and noisy observations due to mostly unmodelled motion models prevented large steps so far.
 However, from the experience in MidSize-league we can learn that the removal of colored landmarks emphasizes the importance of field lines.
 For precise positioning, for example during setup phase of the game, use of lines and crossings is already mandatory since the uncertainties of other landmarks are prohibitively large.
+Finally, the restricted field of view in humanoid robots - as opposed to "omnivision" commonly used in other leagues - can be partially compensated for using field lines.

 In this work we present a system for detecting field-lines and employing them for localization.
 This is by far not the first method presented for the purpose; however, our approach has several advantages.
-The line structure is determined using algorithms inspired from previous work on analysis of handwritten digits [1].
-This method employs local and global cues to determine a graph which captures the essential structure of lines in an image taken by the robot's camera.
-The graph has a particularly nice structure: nodes are candidates for corners where the field lines meet with the branching factor determining the corner type.
-Edges in the graph correspond to
+The line structure is determined using algorithms inspired from work on analysis of handwritten digits [1].
+This method employs local and